Quantum Mechanics from Relational Properties, Part III: Path Integral Implementation: Results

 From this, the probability of finding the electron at position $x_b$ is

 There is no interference term $\varphi_1\varphi_2$ in Eq.(\ref{doubleSplitProb2}).
 This result can be further understood as following.
-The interaction between $S$ and $A'$ results in the entanglement between these two systems.
-This is equivalent to say that $A'$ has measured\footnote{Note that this is a non-selected measurement, since the quantum state of $S$ is not projected to either eigenstate of $|x_1\rangle$ or $|x_2\rangle$.} $S$, therefore, $A'$ has extract certain quantum information from $S$.
-The indeterminacy of which eigenstate $S$ is in disappears since such information can be inferred if we know which eigenstate $A'$ is in.
-Thus, the interference terms should be excluded to avoid over-counting alternatives that contribute to the measurement probability~\cite{Yang2017}, resulting in Eq.(\ref{doubleSplitProb2}).
+The interaction between the electron and photon results in an entanglement between them.
+The alternatives of passing through $T1$ or $T2$ become distinguishable as it can be inferred from the correlation encoded in the photon.
+They are exclusive alternatives.
+Thus, the interference terms should be excluded to avoid over-counting alternatives that contribute to the measurement probability (see more detailed explanation of this probability counting rule in Ref.~\cite{Yang2017}), resulting in (\ref{doubleSplitProb2}).
+These considerations are consistent with Feynman's concept of interfering alternatives versus exclusive alternative.
+Here we further advance the ideas by giving a concrete calculation of the resulting probability.